 Find a Lawyer to Draft a Special Needs Trust

-Our estate planning website contains links to several sites that contain lawyer directories and other resources to find an attorney.
+As an estate planning website, Pennyborn.com contains links to several sites that contain lawyer directories and other resources to find an attorney.
 It is essential that you ask the attorney to detail his or her experience with estate planning, trust law, Social Security, Medicaid planning for children, and special needs trusts.
 This is a highly specialized area of law, so you don't want to hire an attorney with no experience drafting special needs trusts.
 It may take a lot of time to make phone calls, do online research, ask for referrals, and locate the right lawyer, but it will be worth the effort to ensure your special needs trust is prepared properly and your child's right to benefits is protected.
 One good question to ask the attorney is how many estate plans has he or she prepared that included provisions for a special needs child or involved Medicaid planning.

 Estate Planning for a Special Needs Child